 £755 NOW £604 | Amazon

 Save £75 on the iCandy Lime right now at Amazon.
 With an integrated ride-on board for an older sibling, it's the ideal pram for a growing family.
 It folds compactly - major bonus if you have a small car boot or a narrow hallway to store it in.

 If this was an episode of Friends, we’d call this the lightweight urban one.
 It's easy to steer, even through crowds and tiny aisles, and light enough to lift so you can pop it in the car boot without thinking twice.
 The iCandy Raspberry is the lightweight pushchair of the iCandy portfolio, designed for city and travel use.
 But unlike many other lightweight urban strollers, the iCandy Raspberry is suitable from birth, thanks to a lie-flat seat unit.
 (Babies under six months old should lie completely flat in a pram or pushchair so upright buggy seats aren't practical.)

 But if you’d prefer a carrycot, it's available to buy separately and compatible with this frame.
 You can convert the iCandy Raspberry to a travel system if you wish to add a car seat - just buy the adaptors and a compatible car seat separately.
 The basket is a little smaller (5kg), as you'd expect on a lightweight pushchair.
 But the handle height is adjustable - handy for holidays with friends and family members who want a go a 'driving' the pushchair.

-Snap up the iCandy Raspberry while it's a bargain at Amazon and before you plan your summer holiday.
+Snap up the Raspberry while it's a bargain at iCandy and before you plan your summer holiday.
 This is the perfect travel pushchair but it's robust enough to use from birth and has a lie-flat reclining seat.